 With Mardi Gras just days away, we’re heating up a tempting New Orleans classic: warm, flaky beignets, just like the ones served at Café du Monde, Café Beignet and the many other patisseries (French bakeries) throughout New Orleans.
 Dubbed the “official state doughnut” of Louisiana, these light and puffy pastries have just a touch of sweetness once they’re dusted with white powdered sugar.
 But what really makes them special?
-No surprise: it’s a drizzle of raw and unfiltered local honey.
-For an even more regional taste, try our Louisiana local honey.
+No surprise: it’s a drizzle of raw and unfiltered honey.
+For an even more regional taste, try our Southeast honey.

 Makes about 35-40 small beignets.